What are cookies?

 This policy is valid for the following websites:

-Cookies used on these sites can be categorised into three levels: strictly necessary; performance; functionality (first and third party).
+Cookies used on these sites can be categorised into four levels: strictly necessary; preference; performance/statistics; marketing/advertising.

 Cookies which are strictly necessary

 Warwick Arts Centre’s online ticketing system SRO4 and Capita (card payment authorisation service) use temporary session cookies enabling customers to pass through the correct payment pathway.
 These cookies enable services customers have specifically asked for, they enable customers to book and purchase tickets for an event.